 Workforce and Community Development

-The Pellissippi Workforce and Community Development division offers noncredit, lifelong learning classes and workforce development training in East Tennessee.
+The Pellissippi State Workforce and Community Development office offers noncredit, lifelong learning classes and workforce development training in East Tennessee.
 Classes are open to the public and cover everything from professional training to self-improvement to personal hobbies.

 LIFELONG LEARNING